muhammad-fiaz/logly.zig/docs/api/record.md

 ### `timestamp: i64`

-Unix timestamp in nanoseconds when the log was created.
+Unix timestamp in milliseconds when the log was created.

 ## Location Fields